 Growth Habit: Teasel is commonly found in large clumps in damp areas, such as drains and creeks.
+The leaves have rough surfaces, oblong up to 50 cm long and form a rosette.
 It has stout flowering stems that can grow up to 2m in height.
-The stems are square in cross-section and are prickly.
+The stems are square in cross-section and are prickly, with stem leaves lanceolate, opposite and shorter than rosette leaves.
 It has a deep fleshy, yellow taproot.

 The plant’s characteristic seed heads were formerly used to tease out impurities in wool, hence the common name teasel.

 Dispersal: Seed is moved short distances by water and soil movement.

 Distribution: Teasel can be found in waste places, roadsides, creek banks and damp places.
 It is occasionally found in run down pastures.

 - It can compete with pasture species, but pasture improvements can readily remove the plant.

 - Often chokes small and slow moving waterways.

 - Recorded as being used for medicinal purposes.

 For further information contact the Department of Primary Industry, Parks, Water and Environment, Tasmania.

 - Cultivation (autumn).
 Seedlings and rosettes can be killed through cultivation.